 - Authentication is used to prevent unauthorized access to personal information stored electronically.
 Encryption is used to prevent unauthorized access to personal information received or sent over the Internet.

-- For files and other materials containing personal information entrusted to a third party service provider (e.g. programmers, IT technicians) or regulator (e.g. CFIA, CSI, or CSGA Branch & CSGA provincial associations), CSGA obtains appropriate assurance to affirm that the level of protection of personal information by the third party is equivalent to that of CSGA.
+- For files and other materials containing personal information entrusted to a third party service provider (e.g., programmers, IT technicians), CSGA Branches or regulator (e.g., CFIA), CSGA obtains appropriate assurance to affirm that the level of protection of personal information by the third party is equivalent to that of CSGA.